Fire and Gasoline

 Fire and Gasoline is the second solo album by British musician Steve Jones, formerly of the Sex Pistols.
 Released in 1989, the album was produced by Mark Dearnley and Ian Astbury, with the latter also contributing vocals, while the recording line-up consisted of Jones, bassist Terry Nails and then-The Cult drummer Mickey Curry.
 The album featured vocals by Axl Rose of Guns N' Roses on the Sex Pistols cover "I Did U No Wrong", a guitar solo by The Cult guitarist Billy Duffy on "Get Ready" and lyric contributions from Nikki Sixx of Mötley Crüe on "We're Not Saints".
 Jones toured in support of the album with a live band consisting of guitarists Kirk Hellie and Mike Dimkitch, bassist Nails and drummer Pete Kelly.

+In 2019, a remastered CD of the album was released by Rock Candy Records that included a cover of David Bowie's 'Suffragette City' as a bonus track.